VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**February 8th, 2023**.
-The current data example focuses on [DLQI data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-02-08).
-The challenge is to provide ways to improve this figure to show the impact of the disease on quality of life measured by the DLQI total score ranging from 0 to 30.
+**March 8th, 2023**.
+The current data example focuses on [Diary Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2023/2023-03-08).
+TThis month’s challenge will be to visualise diary data, whereby patients complete a diary (grading a number of symptoms), each day.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays